ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 <br/>

-To get `burst.deno.dev`'s IP Xfinity reached out to one of the [13 Root DNS Servers](https://en.wikipedia.org/wiki/Root_name_server) whose IPs are well known just like `75.75.75.75`.
-Connecting to any 1 of these 13 servers will guarantee a *DNS Response* if that hostname really exists on the internet.
-These Root Servers send us to [Top Level Domain](https://en.wikipedia.org/wiki/Top-level_domain) *DNS Servers*, in our case one of Google's computers that is responding to all requests for `.dev` hostnames.
-When Deno registered with Google, they told them to send all `deno.dev` requests to another *DNS Server* called an [Authoritative Name Server](https://en.wikipedia.org/wiki/Name_server#Authoritative_name_server), in this case also owned by Google, which is defined by its role; serving the **final** and **most accurate** record of `burst.deno.dev`'s IP.
+To get the IP of `burst.deno.dev`, Xfinity reached out to one of the [13 Root DNS Servers](https://en.wikipedia.org/wiki/Root_name_server) :computer: whose IPs are well known just like `75.75.75.75`.
+Connecting to any 1 of these 13 servers will **guarantee** a DNS Response if that hostname really exists on the internet.
+These Root Servers send us to [Top Level Domain](https://en.wikipedia.org/wiki/Top-level_domain) DNS Servers :computer:, in our case one of Google's computers that is responding to all requests for `.dev` hostnames.
+When Deno registered with Google, they told them to send all `deno.dev` requests to another DNS Server :computer: called an [Authoritative Name Server](https://en.wikipedia.org/wiki/Name_server#Authoritative_name_server), in this case also owned by Google, which is defined by its role; serving the **final** and **most accurate** record of `burst.deno.dev`'s IP.
 All other records, cached or otherwise, are considered non-authoritative.
-This Domain Name System is sometimes referred to as the **_Phonebook of the Internet_**.
+This Domain Name System :computer::computer::computer: is sometimes referred to as the **_Phonebook of the Internet_**.

 ![Google computers serving authoritative requests for `burst.deno.dev`](/2/authns.png)

 <br/>

-`burst.deno.dev`'s IP can come from many places, as we will explore in [the final sectionjump](/) on alternatives to this traditional [Web2](https://en.wikipedia.org/wiki/Web_2.0) *Root Nameserver*-based *DNS*.
+`burst.deno.dev`'s IP can come from many places, as we will explore in [the final sectionjump](/) on alternatives to this traditional [Web2](https://en.wikipedia.org/wiki/Web_2.0) *Root Nameserver-based DNS*.
 For now let's continue exploring [Recursive Name Servers](https://en.wikipedia.org/wiki/Name_server#Recursive_Resolver) like `75.75.75.75` and other [Public DNS Servers](https://en.wikipedia.org/wiki/Public_recursive_name_server) that cache and server authoritative records.

 <br/>